 Defining course in session and out of session

 - for the duration of the advertised semesters, including exam periods

 - when you are undertaking another course, during a break from your main course and points from that course will be credited to your main course.

 Additional information about student visa work conditions

 You can view your visa online using

 Visa Entitlement Verification Online (VEVO).
 VEVO is a free internet service available 24 hours a day, seven days a week.
-It allows you, and your employer or education provider, to view your visa details online.
+It allows you, and your employer or education provider (with your permission), to view your visa details online.

 Tax file number

 You must obtain a Tax File Number to be able to work in Australia.
 This is available from the